Mirantis/k0rdent-enterprise-docs-publish/docs/addons/ceph/configuration/MiraCeph.md

 ### Health Check
 Provides settings for internal daemon healthchecks and liveness probes for monitors (mon), managers (mgr), and OSDs.
-- **startupProbe:** Configuration for the startup probe, with options like:
+- `startupProbe`: Configuration for the startup probe, with options like:
   - `timeoutSeconds`, `periodSeconds`, `successThreshold`, and `failureThreshold`.
-- **livenessProbe:** Configuration for the liveness probe, with options such as:
+- `livenessProbe`: Configuration for the liveness probe, with options such as:
   - `initialDelaySeconds`, `timeoutSeconds`, `periodSeconds`, `successThreshold`, and `failureThreshold`.
-- **daemonHealth:** Settings for overall health checks for daemon types (mon, osd, status).
+- `daemonHealth`: Settings for overall health checks for daemon types (mon, osd, status).

 Example:
 ```yaml